Improve your relationship with your manager and watch your career take flight.

 A great boss can make a world of difference in your career.
 Play your cards right, and your manager becomes not only a supervisor, but someone who will advocate on your behalf for professional development opportunities, promotions and raises.
 But how do you get to this point with your manager?

-In honor of Boss’s Day on October 16th, here are five ways you can start earning brownie points with your boss – and boost your professional brand at the same time.
+Here are five ways you can start earning brownie points with your boss – and boost your professional brand at the same time.